The Future of Food: What Will Be on Our Plates in 2050?

 1. Alternative Proteins: Feeding the World Without the Cow

-Plant-Based Meat Substitutes: Products like Beyond Meat and Impossible Foods replicate the flavor and texture of meat using soy, peas, and heme-based molecules.
+• Plant-based meat substitutes, such as those from Beyond Meat and Impossible Foods, closely replicate the taste and texture of conventional meat using soy, pea protein, and heme-based molecules.

 2. Vertical Farming & Hydroponics: Revolutionizing Urban Agriculture